 - 1. Team scores will be tallied as the sum of the following four components:: - a.
-Round 1 Total points accumulated by team (max 10 points) - b.
-Round 2 Average of top 3 scores, low score dropped from calculation (max 20 points) - c.
+Round 1 Total points accumulated by team (max 10 points) - B. Round 2 Average of top 3 scores, low score dropped from calculation (max 20 points)

+- c.
 Round 3 Average of top 3 scores, low score dropped from calculation (max 20 points) - d.
 Round 4 Total points accumulated by team (max 20 points) - 2.
-The highest score that any team could score is 70.
-If two teams tie in their total score, the team with the most points from Round 4 will be declared the winning team.
-If the two teams are still tied, the highest averages from Round 2 will be declared the winning team. - 3.
-This arrangement will be the same for both High School and Middle School.
+The highest score that any team could score is 70. - If two teams tie in their total score, the team with the most points from Round 4 will be declared the winning team.
+If the two teams are still tied, the highest averages from Round 2 will be declared the winning team. - Medals will be awarded to the highest Individual Score and the First and Second Place Teams at each region and State.
+First and Second Place teams will advance to State.